 So get this: spicy Italian sausage, sustaining potatoes, and kale swim in a deliciously silky, garlicky, oniony broth.
-To complete this beautifully filling soup, sprinkle it with freshly grated parmesan cheese before serving it with crusty bread.
+To complete this beautifully filling soup, sprinkle it with freshly grated parmesan cheese before serving it with bread.

 Creamy Brussels Sprouts Recipe